In order to be considered for admission to a UF CJC Online graduate program, an applicant must have:

 Submit a resume showcasing your accomplishments, work and education history, skills, etc.

-The Statement of Purpose is an opportunity for the applicant to express his or her goals and reason behind pursuing a graduate education.
+The Statement of Purpose is an opportunity for the applicant to express his or her goals and reason behind pursuing graduate education.
 The Statement of Purpose is a personal reflection that provides the admissions committee with a more robust understanding of the applicant.
 The Statement of Purpose should be at least 300 words.

 The following questions can provide talking points for your Statement of Purpose: